There

 still had not returned, so they walked barefoot along the beach to pass the

-of berries, at Eena’s insistence, and began scooting a pebble over the sand with
+bundle of berries, at Eena’s insistence, and began scooting a pebble over the

-his toes, kicking it in front of him across the compact sand; Eena had insisted
+sand with his toes, kicking it in front of him across the compact sand; Eena

 “Hey,”